arianna-graciotti/KG_Construction_Historical_NIL_Entities/README.md

 ```

 ## Overview
-Pipeline for linking historical entity mentions to Wikidata, handling NIL (Not In List) entities.
+Pipeline for linking historical entity mentions to Wikidata, handling NIL (not in Wikidata) entities.

 ## Pipeline